Write Around

 Getting started

 - Bike for All Advice and information to potential and developing cyclists.
 Pulling together material from other web sites with helpful notes, plus news and events listing sections are quite good too.
-Same editor as BikeBiz, an award winning web site from a cycle trade mag publisher.
-Statistics, advice, trade directory, and a downloadable version of the publication.
+The editor is also connected with BikeBiz (below).

 - Why Cycle provides 'impartial advice for potential and new cyclists in the UK'.
 Includes a forum to ask your questions.
 Not bad at all, recommended for its intended audience and more.